roq-messaging/RoQ/README.md

 RoQ/roq-deployment/demo-start-subscriber.sh
 Once that the terminal shows subscriber connected and so on.
-Open a second terminal and runs this script: RoQ/roq-deployment/demo-start-publisher.sh Once the publisher connected, write your message in the second terminal, the message will appaer on the first one.
+Open a second terminal and runs this script: RoQ/roq-deployment/demo-start-publisher.sh Once the publisher connected, write your message in the second terminal, the message will appear on the first one.
 ROQ is working !

 Now you can get the GCM local ip address thanks to the following command: sudo docker inspect --format '{{ .NetworkSettings.IPAddress }}' ROQGCM

 Note this address and use it with your own application to communicate with ROQ, see the tutorial to know how to use the ROQ API.

 Finish ?
-Lauch this script to stop the roq containers:
+Launch this script to stop the roq containers:
 RoQ/roq-deployment/demo-stop.sh

 Hope that you enjoyed ROQ !